chococandy63/Dynamic-Shelf-Management-And-Stock-Notification/README.md

 ## Theory

-MQTT- type of a protocol similar to http which is used to send IOT data to any endpoint(database or website)
+MQTT- Type of a protocol similar to http which is used to send IOT data to any endpoint(database or website)

 ## Setting up Arduino IDE on Linux: